Be Informed About Smishing and Vishing

-An urgent voicemail message from the tax department.
-A text message from Microsoft tech support warning you about a problem with your computer.
-A caller asking you to confirm your mailing address and credit card number so you can collect your free prize.
-A text message requesting your confirmation of an Amazon shipment.
+- A caller asking you to confirm your mailing address and credit card number so you can collect your free prize.

-Both smishing and vishing rely on social engineering to trick victims to give up personal and confidential information.
-Using convincing and often urgent language, cybercriminals manipulate victims into giving up information such as their bank account and credit card details, passwords, social insurance number, date of birth, and mailing address.
+Both use persuasive and often urgent language to manipulate victims into giving up information such as their bank account details, passwords, social insurance number, and mailing address.

 What is Smishing?

-Smishing is a cybercrime that uses manipulative text messages to steal confidential personal and corporate information from people.
+Smishing is a cyber crime that uses manipulative text messages to steal confidential personal and corporate information from people.

 Using urgent and compelling language, the text message may threaten the victim with severe consequences if they don’t take action or convince the victim that they’re helping the sender by providing the requested information.

-Cybercriminals are taking advantage of text messages because they know how frequently people check their phones.
+Cyber criminals take advantage of text messages because they know how frequently people check their phones.
 Consider these recent SMS marketing statistics:

 What is Vishing?